-The Illinois Freight Plan, published by IDOT reported a total of 1.227 billion tons moved from, to, and within Illinois via its roads, railroads, waterways, and airfreight facilities in 2014.
-Truck freight carried 54 percent, rail carried 37 percent (8.6 percent by rail intermodal and 28.4 by rail carload), waterways carried 8.8 percent, and air accounted for 0.2 percent.
-Illinois-based volumes were forecasted to total 1.72 billion tons by 2045, a 40 percent increase from 2014 Illinois-based freight traffic by mode.
+The Illinois Freight Plan, published by the IDOT reported a total of 1.227 billion tons moved from, to, and within Illinois via its roads, railroads, waterways, and air freight facilities in 2014.
+Truck freight carried 54 percent, rail carried 37 percent (8.6 percent by rail intermodal and 28.4 by rail carload), waterways carried 8.8 percent, and air accounted for a two-tenths of one percent.
+Illinois-based volumes are forecast to total 1.72 billion tons by 2045, a 40 percent increase from 2014 Illinois-based freight traffic by mode.
 See Table 8-1 for more detailed information on freight tonnage.